OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

    Rather than *Armor Type*, these items have a *Clothing Type*.

 Container
    This is all the stuff that stores items, from chests to sacks to plants.
    Its *Capacity* shows how much stuff you can put in the container.
 You can compare it to the maximum allowed load a player character can carry.
-A container, however, will just refuse to take the item in question when it gets "over-encumbered".
-Organic Containers are containers such as plants.
-   Containers that respawn are not safe to store stuff in.
+A container, however, will just refuse to take the item in question when it gets "over-encumbered". *Organic Container* are containers such as plants and carry alchemical ingredients.
+Containers that respawn are not safe to store your stuff in.
 After a certain amount of time, they will reset to their default contents, meaning that everything in them is gone forever.

 Creature
    These can be monsters, animals and the like.